It’s Thanksgiving and They’re Back…

 Last but not least, laundry.
 I must admit the first time each of my kids came home from school for Thanksgiving; I was so excited to have them home I actually did their laundry.
 Yes, that lasted one visit!
 I now keep them company while they do their own laundry, sometimes helping them fold it.
 Fine; I will do anything to spend a little extra time with them.

 Thanksgiving traditions remained Thanksgiving traditions right down to starting with watching the parade to helping me with the clean-up.
 I was a little surprised when my first college kid announced her plans that would begin at about 10:30 on the night of Thanksgiving.
 I told her that it was a family day and no one would be going out.
 Little did I know the texting and plan making had begun hours earlier.
 Shortly thereafter, there was a swarm of kids in my kitchen and I loved listening to them catch up.
 So, I was wrong.
 By the time this happened with my second child, I was smarter.
 Then the third one came along and I decided we were going to go to New York for Thanksgiving this year and she was devastated that she wouldn’t be home for Thanksgiving break to see her friends.
-We compromised and are coming home to S. Florida on Friday afternoon, so she will still get some time with her high school friends.
+We compromised and came home to S. Florida on Friday afternoon freshman year, so she still got some time with her high school friends.
+This year we aren’t going away.

 I will say that the Thanksgiving pilgrimage to meet up with all their high school friends slows down as the years go by.
 There will be some friends that they will forever stay in touch with, but after freshman year, the importance of that rush to see their high school friends immediately wanes.
 It’s kind of a nice thing too because it gives you a little more of the time you were craving.
 Of course, then there is the annual Noles vs Gators football game that changes everything.
 When the game was in Tally and my kids lived off campus, they rushed back the day after Thanksgiving for the big game.
 Actually, one year, my son went to UF to stay with a friend to see the game too.
 Of course, I was a little sad that our visit was cut short, but as with everything else since my kids left for college….if they are happy; I am happy.
 And one year, we went up for the game too.
 That solved that.